rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 1. import our usual modules
 2. define our create_agent
+    + need to figure out the minimum agent record
 3. add our tests at the botton of our script in the *if* block

 --